 This course covers the development of American art forms from colonial times to the present.
 Emphasis is placed on architecture, painting, sculpture, graphics, and the decorative arts.
 Upon completion, students should be able to demonstrate understanding of the history of the American creative experience.
-This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Humanities/Fine Arts-AA/AS.
+This course has been approved for transfer under the CAA and ICAA as a general education course in Humanities/Fine Arts.